gruntwork-io/cloud-nuke/README.md

 * Deleting all Elastic IPs in an AWS account
 * Deleting all Launch Configurations in an AWS account
 * Deleting all ECS services in an AWS account
+* Deleting all EKS clusters in an AWS account

 ### Caveats